Last Updated April, 2020

 2. Yard-Gallery and Yard of Lost Toys.

-These two courtyards are located next to each other and are probably more famous because every guide (including the one on a free tour of Lviv) brings the visitors there.
+These two courtyards are located next to each other and are probably more famous because every guide (including the one on a free tour of Lviv) brings his visitors there.
 But you can easily venture in there by yourself too.

 So, both of these places are museums that Lviv residents themselves turned their courtyards into.
 When you are visiting, don’t forget to be quiet and respectful, people actually live there.